HenrikMoe/CLA-Jinsei.ai/README.md

 # CLA Solutions

-## 1) GPT Turbocharged: Upload multiple files with automated formatting for mutliple spreadsheets
+## 1) GPT/Grok Turbocharged: Upload multiple files with automated formatting for mutliple spreadsheets

 ### Upload multiple files within GPT chat and have them automtically formatted and synced with the CLA tool suite.